henriquekurata/PROJETOS-DE-PIPELINES-DE-PROCESSAMENTO-E-ANALISE-DE-DADOS/PROJETO 2 - Análise de dados com Apache Cassandra/README.md

 ### Instalar Python

-Fazer o download do arquivo Anaconda Pyhton > No terminal digitar: bash <Nome do arquivo de download> > navegar até cd ~ > source .bashrc (para atualizar as informações do Anaconda)
+Fazer o download do arquivo Anaconda Pyhton > No terminal digitar: bash + Nome do arquivo de download > navegar até cd ~ > source .bashrc (para atualizar as informações do Anaconda)

 ---